ARDivekar/TypeScript-on-the-Browser-Starter/README.md

 ```
 One awesome thing here is that the order of the imports _does not matter_!
 You can swap them around and try for yourself.

-If you remove one of the imports, all code bundles depending on it will silently fail, to be careful.
+If you remove one of the imports, all code bundles depending on it will silently fail, so be careful.

 Note: in the config, we had specified the chunkhash in the output bundle name.
 This is for demonstation purposes only: if I make a small change in CompanyLib/Organization.ts (which is depended on by multiple other files) and then re-compile, I get: